Takeaways

 “[S]ystems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters.”

-This definition would continue to encompass systems and assets used in the provision of services or functions in the sixteen critical infrastructure sectors identified in the National Security Memorandum on Critical Infrastructure Security and Resilience.
+This definition continues to encompass systems and assets used in the provision of services or functions in the sixteen critical infrastructure sectors identified in the National Security Memorandum on Critical Infrastructure Security and Resilience.

 Additional Clarifications

-• Previously authorized devices may not be modified (including through a permissive change) if doing so would cause the device to become covered as a result of such modification or permissive change;
+• Previously authorized devices may not be modified (including changes in the design, circuitry, or construction of the device, which may otherwise have been made pursuant to a permissive change) if doing so would cause the device to become covered as a result of such modification or permissive change;

 • All covered entities that seek any modification or permissive changes to covered or non-covered equipment must submit full applications for recertification; and